 Analysis of Quarterly Results of Operations

 Total Revenues.
 Total revenues are comprised of sales from our Roadway Sensors, Transportation Systems and Agriculture and Weather Analytics segments.

-The following tables present our total revenues for the three months ended June 30, 2018 and 2017:
+The following tables present our total revenues for the thee and six months ended Septmeber 30, 2018 and 2017: